kevinolega/callcentertrainingtips/6wel/6week-guidelines.md

 We keep a record of your info so you never have to worry that we'll forget about you.

+## Testimonials

+You may have noticed that our price is crazy cheap.

+We are in the process of building a bigger reputation.

+One reason why we offered the lessons at a really affordable price is we are collecting testimonials.

+When you get hired please let us know.

+We enjoy reading these stories.

+We also share testimonials to encourage our other students.

 ## Daily Email Lessons and Activities

 Building English skills, like any skill, requires daily practice and study.